 4. Number of Uses per Charge

-Yet another feature that has made the Noco GB50 the best portable jump starter you can buy today is the sheer number of uses per charge: jumping about thirty good cars before needing to recharge the battery isn’t a mean feat!
+Yet another feature that has made the Noco GB50 the best portable jump starter you can buy today is the sheer number of uses per charge: jumping over twenty good cars before needing to recharge the battery isn’t a mean feat!

 Imagine waking up to see that all the vehicles in your company’s fleet have poor starter batteries and will need a boost.